Mico27/gbs-replaceTilesetTilesPlugin/README.md

 <!-- BANK0:BEGIN -->
 ## Bank 0 (HOME) Usage

-Bank 0 is the 16 KB non-switchable ROM bank that the GB Studio engine core, the interrupt handlers and the GBDK runtime all share.
-Banked ROM is cheap (add another bank), bank 0 is not, so it is usually the first thing a project runs out of.
+Bank 0 is the 16 KB fixed ROM bank shared by the GB Studio engine core, the interrupt handlers and the GBDK runtime.
+Extra banked ROM is cheap to add, bank 0 is not, so bank 0 is usually the first thing a project runs out of.

 | | Bytes |
 |---|---|
 | Bank 0 used by this plugin | **0** |

-**This plugin costs nothing in bank 0.** Every one of its functions is compiled into a switchable ROM bank; nothing it adds is resident in bank 0.
+**This plugin costs nothing in bank 0.** Everything it adds is compiled into a switchable ROM bank.
 <!-- BANK0:END -->

 ## Changelog